 We design, make and sell semiconductors to electronics designers and manufacturers all over the world.
-We have two reportable segments, which are established along major categories of products as follows:
+We have two reportable segments, Analog and Embedded Processing, each of which represents groups of similar products that are combined on the basis of similar design and development requirements, product characteristics, manufacturing processes and distribution channels.